superd0ll/memory-game/README.md

 # Memory Game Project

-The Memory Game Project by <a href="https://udacity.com">Udacity</a> is all about demonstrating your mastery of HTML, CSS, and JavaScript.
-You’ll build a complete browser-based card matching game (also known as Concentration).
-But this isn’t just any memory game!
-It’s a shnazzy, well-designed, feature-packed memory game!
+The Memory Game Project by <a href="https://udacity.com">Udacity</a> is all about demonstrating mastery of HTML, CSS, and JavaScript.
+The assignment is to build a complete browser-based card matching game (also known as Concentration). <a href="https://udacity.com">Udacity</a> describes the game as not just any "memory game but as a shnazzy, well-designed, feature-packed memory game!"
+This project is part of the <a href="https://udacity.com">Udacity</a>'s <a href="https://eu.udacity.com/course/front-end-web-developer-nanodegree--nd001">Front End Developer Nanodegree program</a>.

 ## Table of Contents

 * About the game